metno/emep-ctm/Subrun.rst

 to use custom domain settings, using the 'Custom_Config' domain setting re-activates the use of the above USES flags in the config namelist (i.e., these are not overwritten with what would be specified through the 'EMEPDOMAIN' and 'GenericDOMAIN' flags).
-Alternatively, one could for example use 'EMEPDOMAIN', while also specifying EMEP_DOMAIN_SETUP%PFT_MAPS = T in the config namelist, if the plan is to use PFT maps for European scale modelling.
+Alternatively, one could for example use 'EMEPDOMAIN', while also specifying EMEP_DOMAIN_SETUP%USES_PFTMAPS = T in the config namelist, if the plan is to use PFT maps for European scale modelling.
+Additionally, one may specify EMEP_DOMAIN_SETUP%USES_DEGREEDAYS = F to run the simulation without degreedays.
 To avoid confusion as to which domain settings are applied, users are forced to choose either one of the three above domain settings.